Installation

 Getting started

-The Pyplis example scripts (see previous point) are a good starting point to get familiar with the features of Pyplis and for writing customised analysis scripts.
+The scripts are an excellent starting point to familiarize yourself with the vast features and the modular nature of pyplis.
+They can serve as a starting point to writing your own customised analysis scripts.
 The scripts require downloading the Etna example dataset (see following section for instructions).
 If you require more thorough testing, refer to this wiki entry

 Example and test data